Disruptive Innovation

 To ensure more opportunities for and delivery on wins, increased confidence in the industry’s ability to deliver among stakeholders and customers is critical.
 To build this confidence, the industry needs to deliver on the work it is doing, which, realistically, will occur only if wins have been achieved (and orders received).

-The solution to this chicken-and-egg challenge (need work to build stakeholder confidence, but do not have opportunity to do work without stakeholder confidence) necessitates the strategy to build wins and strengthen the industry in a sequential, incremental manner that also continually derisks projects for owners.
+The solution to this chicken-and-egg challenge (need work to build stakeholder and customer confidence but do not have opportunity to do work without stakeholder and customer confidence) necessitates the strategy to build wins and strengthen the industry in a sequential, incremental manner that also continually derisks projects for owners.
 This confidence factor and how it is developed are also key in evolving the culture of the industry to succeed and thus in the successful delivery of nuclear technology.